bigeyedata/bigeye-demo-workspace/README.md

 5. Utilizing the delta CICD command (Github only)
 6. Managing bigconfig as separate files

+### Configure authentication for workflows
+Create a user with manage access to both workspaces, or create separate users for each workspace with manage access.
+Review the [documentation](https://docs.bigeye.com/docs/cli#configuration) for configuring access via the CLI.
+Once you have generated config.ini and credentials.ini for the user(s), you can store the contents of the files as secrets in Github.
+You'll notice in any workflow using the CLI, that the secrets are dumped to the necessary files and referenced in the Bigeye command.

 ### Bigconfig
 The [bigconfig](https://docs.bigeye.com/docs/bigconfig) deployment in this repository is separated into files that are easy to identify and understand what they contain.